zhenglena/bd-advertising-service/tasks/project-mastery-tasks/MasteryTask01.md

 rendered on the retail website, we don't want to return null or throw exceptions if there are no eligible ads for the customer.
 Instead we return an empty string so that the front-end can handle rendering gracefully.

-Once you can run `rde wflow run tct-task1-logic` and it passes, create a commit and submit a CR to your project buddy.
-The title of your commit must begin with `[MT01][Logic]`.

 **Exit Checklist:**

 * You've updated `AdvertisementSelectionLogic`'s `selectAdvertisement` method so that it randomly selects an ad that the